Paul-Dempsey/pachde-hc-one/doc/HC-1.md

 You can watch the prograss of the multi-step initialization process with the row of dots on the bottom.
 When everything is connected and working as expected, all the dots are blue, and you can begin playing.

+Classic Continuui connected to your computer via the Roland UM-One are not automatically recognized by HC-1 because the MIDI connection is not the name of an EaganMatrix device.However, you should be able to manually connect using the Advanced menu of the MIDI selector on the bottom left.
+Some manual editing of startup-config may be necessary to use these older devices.

+Similarly, if you are connecting via intermediate virtual MIDI, you will need to connect manually, unless the connection is named exactly like a direct EM Device connection.

+HC-One has not been tested with Rack as a VST in a DAW or other plugin environment.
+I expect this to not work or be very troublesome to configure and work properly.

 ## Troubleshooting

 If you are running on Microsoft Windows, remember that no other software can open the same MIDI device, unless you have third-party virtual MIDI software or drivers installed.